-Border Patrol’s lack of accountability and oversight paired with its culture of violence has resulted in the the loss of lives of both migrants and American citizens.
-Since January 2010, over 100 people have died as the result of an encounter with U.S. border agents.
+Since January 2010, over 120 people have died as the result of an encounter with a CBP agent.
 SBCC has tracked these deaths based on media coverage and press releases from CBP at the time of these incidents.

 Border Patrol has adopted a culture that values military-style policing over de-escalation tactics and the preservation of human life.
 Since 2010, at least 6 people have been victims of border agent’s excessive use of force through cross-border shootings.
 SBCC has tracked these deaths based on media coverage of these incidents.